industrial-data-space/trusted-connector-documentation/docs/_docs/usage_control.md

 <img src="../../assets/img/eclipse-lucon-demo-policy.png" width="700" />

 As you type, Eclipse will create a file `demo.pl` in the `compiled-policies` folder.
-You may look at that file, but there is no need to understand or edit it.
+This file contains Prolog predicates representing the compiled policy.
+It is not necessary to understand or edit those generated files.